Can a #NeverTrump Republican Win in 2020? Don’t Bet on It.

 All righty then!

 Rubin seems to be open to an alliance with Democrats, assuming the donkey hews to the middle of the road.
 But if, as she fears, Democrats really Feel the Bern in 2020, there could be an opening for “a fiscally prudent, strong-on-defense, practical center-right candidate who has earned credibility by opposing Trump from the get-go,” running as a third party or independent candidate.
-And she mentions John Kasich, Mitch Daniels, Brian Sandoval, Larry Hogan and Charlie Baker as 2020 possibilities.
+And she mentions John Kasich, Mitch Daniels, Brian Sandoval, Larry Hogan, and Charlie Baker as 2020 possibilities.

-Anytime the subject of third-party presidential bids comes up, the very first question that must be asked is whether the putative candidacy is designed as a protest vehicle or a serious effort to win the presidency.
+Any time the subject of third-party presidential bids comes up, the very first question that must be asked is whether the putative candidacy is designed as a protest vehicle or a serious effort to win the presidency.
 Rubin is talking about winning.
 Yet she brushes off the massive evidence against the viability of third-party candidacies as irrelevant in “the age of Trump,” when anything could happen.

 Some realities are more firmly established than those Trump upended in 2016.
-Putting aside the southern regional anti-civil rights candidacies of 1948 and 1968, the last time a candidate from outside the donkey-elephant duopoly won a a single state was in 1924, when Progressive candidate Robert LaFollette carried his own state of Wisconsin and bagged 13 electoral votes.
+Putting aside the southern regional anti-civil-rights candidacies of 1948 and 1968, the last time a candidate from outside the donkey-elephant duopoly won a single state was in 1924, when Progressive candidate Robert LaFollette carried his own state of Wisconsin and bagged 13 electoral votes.
 That’s over 90 years ago.
-The last time before that was in 1912, when former president Theodore Roosevelt won 6 states and 88 electoral votes.
+The last time before that was in 1912, when former president Theodore Roosevelt won six states and 88 electoral votes.

 Look at Rubin’s list of possible candidates for 2020.
 Do any of them strike you as the next Theodore Roosevelt?
 I didn’t think so.

-In a recent chat at FiveThirtyEight, focused on a scenario much like the one Rubin discusses, Perry Bacon, Jr. aptly summed up the real-life prospects for a bipartisan independent Kasich-Hickenlooper ticket:
+In a recent chat at FiveThirtyEight, focused on a scenario much like the one Rubin discusses, Perry Bacon Jr. aptly summed up the real-life prospects for a bipartisan independent Kasich-Hickenlooper ticket:

-So imagine that it’s September 2020 and Trump is still behaving as he did after Charlottesville and making moves in the vein of his pardon of former Sheriff Joe Arpaio.
+perry: So imagine that it’s September 2020 and Trump is still behaving as he did after Charlottesville and making moves in the vein of his pardon of former Sheriff Joe Arpaio.
 The Democratic presidential nominee is Bernie Sanders.
 In that world, Kasich/Hickenlooper could win Utah, for sure.
-But I’m struggling to think of other states….
+But I’m struggling to think of other states …

 clare.malone: Would that ticket win Colorado?